Last Modified Date: 19 May 2017

 - When a view published to Tableau Server connects to an extract, interaction with the view causes the VizQL session to be cached.
 Reopening the view might pull an older version of the view from the VizQL cache.

 - Each process has its own cache stored in RAM, which is why clicking Refresh Data does not refresh data for every user.
-Different user sessions are handled by different VizlQL processes, and Refresh Data only removes the cache of the current process.
+Different user sessions are handled by different VizQL processes, and Refresh Data only removes the cache of the current process.

 - In addition to the caching the view, VizQL also caches database query results.
 As a result, if one workbook sends the same query to the same database, VizQL is able to reuse data from cache.